intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/rayonspark.md

 ---
 ### **Steps to run RayOnSpark**

+**NOTE:** We have been tested on Ray 0.6.6.
+You may refer to [this issue](https://github.com/ray-project/ray/issues/5223) if you encounter errors when using latest versions of ray.

 1) Install [Conda](https://docs.conda.io/projects/conda/en/latest/commands/install.html) in your environment.

 2) Create a new conda environment (with name "zoo" for example):